Grafieks-Analytics/grafieks-desktop/Documentation/ODBC.md

 4. Also need to start `mongosqld.exe` installed in `C:\Programfiles\Mongodb\server\x.x\bin`
 5. General Select SQL queries will run using the ODBC connector on `C:\Programfiles\Mongodb\Connector for BI\x.x\bin`
 6. On Windows, you might need to create `C:\data\db` folder before running mongodb server.
+7. Dont use the port from mongod.exe (default 27017) but use the one provided by the BI Connector, mongosqld.exe (default 3307) to connect using ODBC